roe-dl/weewx-skyfield-almanac/README.md

 For mobile stations the location is updated from `latitude` and `longitude` observation types if they are present in the LOOP packet.

+If you set `live_data_bodies` to a list of heavenly bodies, then azimuth and altitude of those bodies are calculated, too.
+For example, if that list contains `moon`, the observation types `lunarAzimuth` and `lunarAltitude` are available.
+Or if the list contains `mars_barycenter`, then the observation types `marsAzimuth` and `marsAltitude` are available.

 ## Base data for calculation

 Astronomic calculations require two kinds of base data: time scales and